codeforsanjose/renters-rights/README.md

 # Renter's Rights
 Renter's Rights is a Code for San José project to provide a web application that informs renters of their rights, beginning with residents in San José.
+Check out the [demo](https://renters-rights.herokuapp.com)

 ## Why
 After conducting user research, renters expressed common issues - dealing with eviction or rising rent.
 It can be difficult to navigate policy jargon to understand renters rights and procedures to address issues with landlords.